NathiDhliso/Lexo/USER_GUIDE.md

 - **In-App Help**: Look for the (?) icon throughout the system
 - **Tooltips**: Hover over elements for quick tips
 - **Validation**: System will warn you of errors
+- **Notifications**: Real-time alerts for important events

 ### Common Questions

 **Q: Why can't I create a matter directly?**
-A: LexoHub enforces the 3-step workflow.
-All matters must start as pro forma requests to ensure proper documentation and client agreement.
+A: LexoHub recommends starting with a pro forma for proper documentation, but you can use the Matter Workbench for direct creation when needed.

 **Q: How do I handle rush work without a pro forma?**
-A: Create a pro forma first, mark it as "High Priority," and immediately accept and convert it.
-This maintains your audit trail.
+A: Use the Matter Workbench to create a matter directly, or create a pro forma, mark it as "High Priority," and immediately accept and convert it.

 **Q: What if a client disputes an invoice?**
 A: The system tracks all time entries and expenses linked to the matter, providing complete documentation for dispute resolution.